jmshum/traefik2-ingress-proxy/README.md

 ### Docker Compose
 * Add ```127.0.0.1 example.com``` to your /etc/hosts file
-* example.com:8080 for traefix dashboard
+* example.com:8080 for traefik dashboard
 * example.com for whoami website

 Running with docker-compose